Understanding Enlarged Prostate (Benign Prostatic Hyperplasia – BPH)

 • Imaging: Ultrasound and MRI can provide detailed images of the prostate and surrounding structures.

-Treatment of enlarged Prostate
+Treatment of an enlarged Prostate

 • Medications:

-• Alpha Blockers: Drugs like tamsulosin and alfuzosin relax the smooth muscle of the prostate and the bladder neck, improving urine flow and reducing symptoms.
+• Alpha Blockers: Drugs like tamsulosin and alfuzosin relax the smooth muscle of the enlarged prostate and the bladder neck, improving urine flow and reducing symptoms.

 • 5-alpha Reductase Inhibitors: Finasteride and dutasteride reduce the production of DHT, leading to a decrease in prostate size over time.

-• Minimally Invasive Procedures:
+• Minimally Invasive Procedures: Enlarged Prostate

 • Transurethral Resection of the Prostate (TURP): The most common surgical procedure for BPH involves the removal of prostate tissue using a resectoscope inserted through the urethra.